KrishnenduGhorui/Optimization-budget-allocation-to-Ad-channels/Documentation/Modeling & Forecasting.md

 Now , if budget is increased for a particular year or product, there is no historical data of that much budget, so tree based model will not be able to predict correctly.

 For example like , if one predicting variable and one target variable there.
 Now, in historical data, maximum value of predicting variable is 100.
 Now for predicting variable 100, 200, 300 for all same forecasting target variable will come.
 It will be saturated.
 Now our objective is to find saturation point, we are looking for the saturation point from data, reality how business/reach work.
 Not the saturation because of model we used.
 Business will not be able to explore with various budget.
 They can’t plan budgeting.
 They can’t explore how reach will be ,with more budget.

+**Reason why linear regression, ANN used for forecasting** -

+Above mentioned problem is not there in linear regrssion and ANN.

 **Model performance evaluation** -